 Seeing – and sharing – the whole picture

-The National Trust is all about managing living, special places for future generations, not holding back time, explains Liz Green, Curator.
+The National Trust is all about managing living, special places for future generations, not holding back time, explains Liz Green, Lead Curator.

 I’ve worked with the National Trust for 15 years now, and had been volunteering for a couple of years before that.
 I was studying architecture at the time, and was completely bewitched by the idea that you could actually work – and get paid! – for spending time getting to understand, and tell others all about amazing old buildings.
 I applied for a few roles before securing this one, but I always loved the idea that you could stand, say, in a mediaeval hall, on the same spot that someone stood centuries earlier, hearing the sounds, and smelling the essence of a world inhabited so differently, by people who knew nothing about the existence of America, or potatoes, or that one day we would have instant conversations around the world.